Structural Complexities of Matching Mechanisms: Joint Verification Complexity

-For stable matching mechanisms, giving an upper bound is less straightforward.
+Giving an upper bound on verification complexity is far less straightforward for stable matching mechanisms than for $\TTC$.
 To begin, note that verifying that a matching $\mu$ is the outcome of $\APDA$ (or $\IPDA$) is a different and more complicated task than verifying that $\mu$ is stable.
 Indeed, to verify stability using $\widetilde\Theta\bigl(|\Appls|\bigr)$ bits, the protocol simply needs to use the certificate $C$ to write down the matching itself: since the priorities of the institutions are known to all applicants, each applicant $d$ can simply check that there is no institution $h$ such that $h \succ_d \mu(h)$ and such that $h$ prefers $d$ to one of its matches.
 However, this verification protocol does not suffice to verify that the outcome is the result of $\APDA$, because if we consider any market with more than one stable matching, the above protocol will also incorrectly verify any stable matching that is not the result of $\APDA$.

-Nevertheless, we prove that with only $\widetilde O\bigl(|\Appls|\bigr)$ bits, a protocol can not only describe the outcome of $\APDA$ (or $\IPDA$), but also verify that the outcome is correct.
+Nevertheless, we prove that with only $\widetilde O\bigl(|\Appls|\bigr)$ bits, a somewhat intricate protocol can not only describe the outcome of $\APDA$ (or $\IPDA$), but also verify that the outcome is correct.
 Our protocol relies on classically known properties of the set of stable matchings (namely, the rotation poset / lattice properties, see \cite{GusfieldStableStructureAlgs89}) to verify that a proposed matching is the extremal (i.e., either applicant- or institution-optimal) matching within the set of stable matchings, all while using only a few bits per applicant.
-Since the techniques of this proof are largely outside the central themes of this paper, we defer the proof to \autoref{sec:details-verifying-da}.

 \begin{theorem}[restate=restateThrmVerifComplexityDa, name=] The verification complexity of both $\APDA$ and $\IPDA$ is $\widetilde\Theta\big(|\Appls|\big)$. \end{theorem}